Skip to main content

 nono learn

-Trace a command to discover required filesystem paths.
-Uses strace to monitor file accesses and outputs paths that would need to be allowed in a nono profile.
-(Linux only)
+Trace a command to discover required filesystem paths and network activity.
+Uses strace on Linux and fs_usage + nettop on macOS to monitor accesses and outputs paths and connections that would need to be allowed in a nono profile.

 nono learn [OPTIONS] -- <COMMAND> [ARGS...]